pnadolny13/100-days-of-code/log.md

 **Thoughts** Git seems to have been made for Unix environments.
 There isnt a ton of support for Windows and things are harder.
 I had to add an Environment Variable so GitPython could find my git.exe file (GitPython's fault)

 **Link(s) to work:** https://github.com/pnadolny13/FirstFlaskApp/commit/e7b4d838a2bc635106be1183b3a2c59f18c557f8

+### Day 31: February 17, 2018

+**Today's Progress**: I worked on user authentication with little luck.
+Everything I tried ended up telling me the view didnt exist.
+I didnt end up getting it to work.

+**Thoughts** Django is much more work to get working but seems to be more powerful.

+**Link(s) to work:**

+### Day 32: February 18, 2018

+**Today's Progress**: I spent a lot of time getting the user authentication working.
+Now a user cant see any of the tracking/analyzing/etc pages until they login or create an account.
+I deployed it to AWS so people can make accounts if they want.
+Seemed like it needed to be locked down before I built out the functionality.
+I also updated the deployment scripts to not deploy the settings file because its specific to production so it should only be updated manually.

+**Thoughts** I now need to start working with the models and forms to input and receive data back.

+**Link(s) to work:** https://github.com/pnadolny13/BudgetDjangoApp